MGNute/stamps_2024_assembly_tutorial/long_16S_emu.md

----
-title: long read 16S emu

----

-## 16S rRNA microbiome analysis using Emu
+## Full-length and error prone 16S rRNA microbiome analysis using Emu

 ### Within the terminal